asakusuma/promise-workshop/README.md

 Event loop stuff

-Here are a few common JavaScript async misconceptions:
+Here are two common JavaScript async misconceptions:
 * If there's a callback, it means the callback is asynchronous
 * JavaScript code can run concurently (without web workers)